Code of Ethics

 Memories Not Trophies!

 First Light Safaris does not support trophy hunting.
-We only do business with safari operators who share our vision for a Trophy Free Africa.
+We only do business with safari operators who we feel share our vision for a Trophy Free Africa.

 Eco-tourism is a major reason we are able to protect wildlife and wilderness.
 We have a responsibility to minimize and reduce the human footprint to ensure a bright and sustainable future for the natural world.